-So yes, Pussy Caps are made mostly with yarns from the highest quality natural animal fibers that come from all over the planet.
+Pussy Caps are made with yarns from the highest quality natural animal fibers that come from all over the planet.
 Some of the yarns are handspun and some are commercially spun.
 Some are handpainted and some are their natural color.
 The one thing these yarns all have in common though is that they're the very best that money can buy.
-And that's part of what makes Pussy Caps so cool; you can't go out and buy one of these puppies in a store anywhere.
+And that's part of what makes my beanie caps so cool; you can't go out and buy one of these puppies in a store anywhere.
 It's all about the yarns...

-You can order a Pussy Cap from the catalog pages or if you have something particular in mind I can make you a custom cap at no extra charge.
-If you're really into something outrageous I can make you a cap using only cashmere, qiviut, baby alpaca or yak.
-Let me warn you though: a Pussy Cap made soley with one of these yarns is so soft and comfortable you might never wanna take it off!
+You can order a Pussy Cap from the catalog pages or if you have something particular in mind I can make you a custom beanie cap at no extra charge.
+Contact me at

 And there is a difference.
 Knitting uses two needles with sharp ends on them while crocheting uses a single hook that has, well, a hook on the end.